Our impact

 The largest sovereign wealth fund in the world, Norway’s Government Pension Fund Global (GPFG), divests its shares in 23 palm oil companies that are considered to be responsible for tropical deforestation.
 The GPFG’s investments in the palm oil industry are thus reduced by more than 40 percent.
 This follows years of campaigning by Rainforest Foundation Norway for a reduction in the GPFG’s investments in the palm oil industry.

-2013 - RFN protects territory for isolated indigenous groups
+2013 - Rainforest Foundation Norway protects territory for isolated Indigenous groups

-Rainforest Foundation Norway is the main actor in the protection, by means of eight control posts, of a 60,000 square kilometre contiguous territory for indigenous peoples living in voluntary isolation in Peru.
-The manned posts stop loggers and gold miners who illegally attempt to enter the territory of the uncontacted indigenous peoples.
+Rainforest Foundation Norway is the main actor in the protection, by means of eight control posts, of a 60,000 square kilometer contiguous territory for Indigenous peoples living in voluntary isolation in Peru.
+The manned posts stop loggers and gold miners who illegally attempt to enter the territory of the uncontacted Indigenous peoples.

-2012 - Norwegian food producers cut palm oil use by two thirds after RFN campaign
+2012 - Norwegian food producers cut palm oil use by two thirds after successful campaign

 Rainforest Foundation Norway launches a campaign with two aims: to reduce Norway’s consumption of palm oil and to expose the link between deforestation and the production of palm oil.
 The campaign receives extensive media coverage, resulting in increased consumer awareness.
 Norwegian food producers respond rapidly and, by the end of the year, have cut their use of palm oil by two thirds.